Kuala Lumpur Skyline 2026

 Sdn.
 Bhd. & Startups

-Create your local structure and take advantage of MDEC tax incentives for tech and digital companies.
+Set up your local entity and take advantage of MDEC tax incentives for tech and digital companies.

 Sustainable Investment (ESG)

 In 2026, Malaysia is accelerating its energy transition.
-Solar, circular economy, and green data centers are the new Eldorados.
-Government subsidies via the AD'OCC agency and local funds favor these initiatives.
+Solar power, the circular economy and green data centres are the new gold rushes.
+Government subsidies through the AD'OCC agency and local funds are backing these initiatives.

 RE100 Corporate Commitments